Our use of Cookies

 Ornamental species

-The UK will continue to apply its light touch approach to marketing of ornamental plant propagating material, with the requirements being met through plant health controls.
+The UK continues to apply its light touch approach to marketing of ornamental plant propagating material, with the requirements being met through plant health controls.

 Forest Reproductive Material (FRM)